 - Seasoning - Italian seasoning, salt, pepper, onion, powder, garlic powder, and red pepper flakes add depth of flavor to your meatballs.

-- Don't omit or substitute any of the moisture-adding ingredients in the recipe.
-This includes the egg, shredded zucchini, and parmesan cheese.
+Don't omit or substitute any of the moisture-adding ingredients - This includes the egg, shredded zucchini, and parmesan cheese.
 These ingredients help keep your meatballs moist.

-- Don't omit the breadcrumbs in the recipe.
-They add structure to your meatballs and help prevent that 'rubbery' texture.
+Don't omit the breadcrumbs - They add structure to your meatballs and help prevent that 'rubbery' texture.

-- Take care not to overcook your meatballs.
-Overcooked meat will be dry.
+Don't overcook your meatballs - Overcooked meat will be dry.
 This is the most common reason why meat turns out dry.

-- I highly recommend using a meat thermometer to test your meatballs for doneness.
-Ground turkey is cooked through at 165 degrees Fahrenheit.
+Use a meat thermometer - Ground turkey is cooked through at 165 degrees Fahrenheit.
 Removing your meatballs from the oven at this temperature guarantees that they turn out perfectly cooked, not dry.

 Freezing and reheating